 Thermography (infrared imaging) is controversial and generally not recognized by the medical community, even though the FDA approved breast thermography for breast cancer screening in 1982.
 However, there are studies indicating a thermogram is effective, especially in women with dense breasts.

 In a review of over 15 studies from 1967-1998, breast thermography has shown an average sensitivity and specificity of 90%.
 Breast cancer sensitivity refers to the actual cancers identified, while specificity the non-cancers correctly identified.
-With 40 years of experience, Therma-Scan is one of the better labs in the country.

 According to Dr. Len Saputo, breast thermography measures differences in infrared heat emission for normal breast tissue, benign breast abnormalities and breast cancers.
 This difference may be related to a tumor’s increased blood flow, due to vascular proliferation as a result of tumor associated angiogenesis.
 This causes tumors to emit more heat, which can be easily detected by heat-sensing infrared scanners.
 However, DCIS may be more difficult to detect because of its lack of mature vascular patterns.